pzhong1/Text-Editor/README.md

+##  URL of the GitHub repository

+## About
+build a text editor that runs in the browser.
+The app will be a single-page application that meets the PWA criteria.
+Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application will also function offline.

+## packages install(npm install)
+express(Node.js framework),
+Babel,
+idb(IndexedDB),
+style-loader,
+css-loader,
+nodemon,
+concurrntly,
+webpack,

 ## User Story
   AS A developer
   I WANT to create notes or code snippets with or without an internet connection